AquaObserver/back-end/README.md

 3) Using the **requirements.txt** (list of all dependencies used for the project) install them in the virtual environment with this command: `"python -m pip install -r requirements.txt"`
 4) Create a superuser by running `./createUser.sh`.
 This creates a superuser with **username: admin** and **password: admin123** for loging into the _/admin_ page.
 (If you are on linux give execution premission to the script with `chmod +x ./createUser.sh`)
 5) To run the api for testing run this command: `"python manage.py runserver"`
-6)  If there are problems with migrations run `"python manage.py migrate"` this should fix problems related to realocaing code or running it on a nother machine, if there are any
+6)  If there are problems with migrations run `"python manage.py migrate"` this should fix problems related to realocaing code or running it on another machine, if there are any
 7) To visit the admin page for more visual representation of data in general and stored data in sqlite go to _/admin_, and login with **username: admin**, **password: admin123**

 # TODO